 Co-owner of Kricket

-It all started when Rik Campbell left the world of finance and teamed up with chef friend Will Bowlby to open a paired-back restaurant in a shipping container as part of Pop Brixton, serving refined food in a relaxed environment.
+It all started when Rik Campbell left the world of finance and teamed up with chef friend Will Bowlby to open a pared-back restaurant in a shipping container as part of Pop Brixton, serving refined food in a relaxed environment.
 Kricket quickly became a huge success, turning heads for the clever way it marries traditional Indian food with British dining culture.

 Kricket’s follow-up restaurant in Soho reconciles high design with their previous casual Brixton atmosphere.
 Praise has continued to come in the form of the city’s top food critics, and there’s more in the pipeline.

 We sat down with Rik to discuss his tips on creating the perfect dining experience.

 Meet Rik Campbell

 Our designers Run For The Hills have done a fantastic job in Soho.
 We gave them a general direction and then basically left them to it.
 We’re already super excited to work with them again.
 We have plenty of foot traffic in Soho and the design of the restaurant often leads to walk-ins.
 I would say a combination of beautiful looking food, great design and engaging staff goes a long way to the perfect recipe.

 Creating an inviting atmosphere